2025 UMaine Sustainable Agriculture Research Tour

 Refreshments provided on site.
 No pre-registration required.

-Please join us to learn about research on forages, cover crops, vegetables, dry beans, and hemp:
+Please join us to learn about research on forages, potato, soil health, dry beans, agroforestry, and wild blueberries!

 The UMaine Rogers Forage & Crop Research Farm is part of the Maine Agricultural and Forest Experiment Station at the state’s R1 public research university.